janjakubnanista/poeditor-client/README.md

 Lists the terms.
 This method returns a promise that resolves with an array of `Term` objects.
 See [Term section](#components.term) for more info on `Term` objects.

+##### add

+	Promise<object> add(
+		array<object>|Object terms
+	)

+Add new terms to project.
+You can pass either an object with term definition (see below) or an array of these objects.
+This method returns a promise that resoves with an object containing two keys - `added` is a number of terms that were actually added (excluding terms that already exist in the project), `parsed` is the number of terms you provided.

+Each term definition object should have the following structure:

+	{
+		string term,
+		[string plural],
+		[string comment],
+		[string context],
+		[string reference],
+		[array<string> tags]
+	}

 #### Term<a id="components.term"></a>

 `Term` represents a single POEditor term.